AdobeDocs/developers-animatesdk-docs/swfPanel_object/swfPane6.md

 #### Example

 ```
-The following code sets the focus to the SWF panel named “Project”:
+The following code sets the focus to the SWF panel named "Project":
 Please do the followings steps before running this command:

 1. Undock the Project panel, so it is a floating panel.